YashKuwade/YashKuwade/README.md

-- 👋 Hi, I’m @YashKuwade
+- 👋 Hi, I’m YashKuwade
 - 👀 I’m interested in Statistics and Machine learning, specifically using them to develop exciting products.
 - 🌱 I’m currently learning Deep Learning frameworks and algorithms.
 - 💞️ I’m looking to collaborate on web apps that use ML.